Jacobventer/Marvelous_insurance_destruction_predictor/README.md

 Machine Learning system and production-ready FastAPI service for predictiong the annual public destruction events for Marvel Superheroes.

 ## Project overview
-Marvelous Insurance provides insurance for Marvel Superheroes
+Marvelous Insurance provides insurance for Marvel Superheroes.
 The objectrive of this project was to build a predictive model that predicts:
 **Annual Public Destruction Events**